ArseniyX/flagswitch-react/README.md

 ##### `version`

-This property is optional and allows you to specify the version of the feature to be loaded.

-If this property is not provided, the library will automatically choose a version based on the `split` property.
+Specify a feature version to load.
+If omitted, the version is chosen automatically based on the `split` property.

 Example: